Doherty Track & Field

 put cheap gas in your car, don’t put cheap food in your body.

-Good foods include: breads, grains, pastas, a variety of fruits, poultry, lean red meats, non fat dairy
+Good foods include: breads, grains, pastas, a variety of fruits, poultry, lean red meats, non fat dairy products.
+Try mostly

-are good, Calcium is especially important to young women.
+is especially important to young women.

 Foods to avoid: high fats, fried foods, sweets, salty food, (chips).
 Pre-competition